F5EMEA/oltra/use-cases/nap/basic/virtualserver/README.md

 # WAF

-In this example we deploy the NGINX Plus Ingress Controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/), a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.
+In this example we using [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) as part of an `Virtual Server` CRD to protect a Web Application running inside Kubernetes.

 ## Prerequisites